390,413

 Source File: US Patent 390,413 - pdf

 The Martin book contains valuable commentary and diagrams placed in between lectures and patent documentation prepared by Tesla directly.
-The patent documentaton and high resolution diagrams are located above the text and diagrams as published by Martin.
+The patent documentaton and high resolution diagrams are located above the text and diagrams as published by Martin (scroll up).
 Combining this material makes it easier to follow the evolution of Tesla's development.
 At this stage reducing the number of wires required to create the rotating magnetic field while at the same time increasing the shaft power output from his motors was a clear goal for Tesla:

 Thomas Commerford Martin